slidevjs/slidev/docs/themes/write-a-theme.md

 }
 ```

-To access the dark mode when creating your theme styles, you can wrap the dark-mode-specific css inside a `dark` class:
+To access the dark mode when creating your theme styles, you can wrap the dark-mode-specific CSS inside a `dark` class:

 ```css
 /* general css here */